alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 As expected, we pass and fail based on whether the payload passed in matches the shape we expect.

-I know this test might seem tedious, but it makes it so you can trust the shape of the data you're processing after a certain phase in the application.
+I know this test might seem tedious, but it makes it so you can trust the shape of the data you're processing after a certain step in the application.
+It also helps identify when your API request contract changes and fails if not updated.
+Good stuff!

-Onto the code:
+Onto the implementation of this validator function:

 _src/validators/isValidEvent.ts_: